 - Room rental house hacking.
 This is the most traditional form of housing hacking.
 If you have extra rooms in your house, then you could try this today.

 - Income suite house hacking.
-An income suite house hack provides a more separated experience.
+An income suite house hack provides a more separate experience.
 You won’t have as many common areas to share with your tenants, but you’ll still have their rental income.

 - ADU house hacking.
 An ADU, or accessory dwelling unit, allows you to rent out a separate building on your property.
 With this, you’ll have even less interaction with your tenants.